 2. Check out your local museum

 Many museums around the UK are free and offer lots of free holiday activities for kids.
-There are great experiments for kids at the Museum of Science and Industry in Manchester, and a range of magical workshops screenings on offer at the Museum of Childhood in London.
+There are great experiments for kids at the Museum of Science and Industry in Manchester, and a range of fun expositions at the Museum of Childhood in London.

 3. Take a look a Netmums